9th8/up-to-date-real-world-haskell/14-using-parsec.md

 all together.
 It should come as no surprise that this parser library for Haskell is built around the notion of functions.

-It\'s helpful to know where Parsec fits compared to the tools used for parsing in other languages.
+It's helpful to know where Parsec fits compared to the tools used for parsing in other languages.
 Parsing is sometimes divided into two
 stages: lexical analysis (the domain of tools like Flex) and parsing itself (performed by programs such as Bison).
 Parsec can perform both